nibbstack/erc721/style-guide.md

 ### Variable Declarations

-Declarations of array variables should not have a space between the type and the brackets.
+Declarations of array variables must not have a space between the type and the brackets.

 Yes